Explore the Unique Golfing Regions of South Africa

 Is It Safe to Play Golf in South Africa?

 Yes, many golf courses in South Africa are situated in safe areas.
-However, it's always advisable to stay alert and follow local advice regarding safety to ensure a worry-free experience.
+However, it's always advisable to stay alert and follow local safety advice to ensure a worry-free experience.

 Do I Need a Handicap to Play Golf in South Africa?